Saturday, September 7, 2024

 Mainboard schematic

 I think these additions were inspired by actual analog pedals, despite the delay line being digital.
-You can see the lowpass filter, compander, and feedback bypass in the Boss DM-3
+You can see the pre/de-emphasis, lowpass filter, compander, and feedback bypass in the Boss DM-3

 Boss DM-3